 If you'd like to take a tour, or are too late to get an advance reservation, Viator offers a Milan Last Supper Tour with a local guide that includes guaranteed tickets.

 If you have a hotel booked already, you might try contacting them to see if they can get tickets for you.
-Sometimes hotels, especially higher end hotels, book tickets in advance for guests.
+Sometimes hotels, especially higher-end hotels, book tickets in advance for guests.

 Important Visiting Information for The Last Supper

-Only 20 to 25 people can view The Last Supper at one time, for a maximum of 15 minutes.
+Only 25 people can view The Last Supper at one time, for a maximum of 15 minutes.
 You must arrive in advance of your scheduled time in order to be admitted.
 Visitors must be dressed in appropriate attire for entering a church.

 Santa Maria della Grazie Church is 5 to 10 minutes away from the train station by taxi or about a 15-minute walk from the Duomo.
 To get to Santa Maria della Grazie by public transportation, take the Metro Red line to Conciliazione or the Green line to Cadorna.